The closing ceremony of the Swedish Ethiopian Course in Tropical Infections 2017-2018 was held in Addis Ababa on Feb 10th 2018.

 Next course is planned for in 2019: Nov 2019 – February/March 2020.

-This is a course in clinical tropical medicine and HIV for clinicians.
+This is a course in clinical tropical medicine for clinicians.
 The overall aim is to provide general knowledge about infectious diseases which require or thrive in a warm climate and / or are important causes of morbidity and mortality in low-income countries.
 The focus is on diagnosis and treatment both in situations with scarce resources and in more affluent countries.
 The field visit to Ethiopia gives the participants a unique experience of the health system and infectious disease panorama in a developing country

 Those who pass the examinations (weekly and final) and participate in the field visit will receive a certificate.
 It is possible to attend a single week (week 1 or 2) without completing the entire course.
 The maximum number of participants is 24 fully qualified physicians.

 The theoretical part in Stockholm is located at the Karolinska University Hospital Huddinge and consists of three separate weeks.
 The two first weeks are separate modules (Malaria and systemic protozoan infections and parasites and intestinal infections respectively).
 The last week (3rd) also includes the final examination and final case discussions.

 In the mornings there are lectures providing an overview of the diseases and covering epidemiology, pathogenesis, clinical presentation, diagnostic methods, therapy and prophylaxis.

 In the afternoon there are in-depth clinical discussions in small groups based on an abundant number of case reports.
 There will also be practical training in microscopic examination (week 1 and 2).
 Friday afternoons are free.